aminlahbib/TTS-Project/README.md

 # TTS Project

-High-performance multilingual Text-to-Speech and Chat platform built in Rust with Piper for speech synthesis, OpenAI/Ollama for LLM responses, and a lightweight web console for demos.
+High-performance multilingual Text-to-Speech and Chat platform built in Rust with Piper for speech synthesis, an Ollama-backed LLM pipeline, and a lightweight web console for demos.

 ## Highlights
 - Multilingual speech synthesis with cached Piper voices and mel-spectrogram previews